cs540-25/news/README.md

 Here is the class Discord Server: https://discord.gg/2VdrjhMwy8.
 Updated to non-expired link.

 ----
+# March 25:
+    - Title: How much does AI impact development speed?
+An enterprise-based randomized controlled trial
+    - Title: An Efficient Performance Testing of Web Services

+# March 14
+   - Scrum for project progress

+# March 12
+   - Title: Investigating Efficacy of Perplexity in Detecting LLM-Generated Code
+   - Scrum for project progress

 # March 6
     - RustBelt: Securing the Foundations of the Rust Programming Language
     - Investigating Efficacy of Perplexity in Detecting LLM-Generated Code